Crimean Roma: Deportation and exile

 Most Crimean Roma who survived the Holocaust were deported from Crimea in 1944 alongside other Crimean Tatars, and were largely forbidden from returning to Crimea until the late 1980s.
 Historian Mark Edele estimates that 1,109 surviving Crimean Roma were deported from Crimea during the deportation of the Crimean Tatars in 1944.
+However, due to the fact that the line between Tatarized Roma and Crimean Tatars of Romani descent was often very blurry, historians Elena Marushiakova and Vesselin Popov estimate that several thousand people of Romani descent were included in the deportation of 1944, but note that it is impossible to be certain because changes in ethnic identity make it difficult to establish who is of Romani heritage.
 A very small number of Crimean Roma were able to return to Crimea before 1989, by proving their Roma origins by showing they had some memory of their Roma language.
 The Krimurja were less affected by the deportation than other Crimean Roma, since they were more often recorded as Gypsies in their passports, but most lived in other parts of the USSR after the deportation, and remained semi-nomadic until the 1960s.

 Near the end of the Crimean Tatar exile, it was estimated that the Crimean Roma population living with the Crimean Tatar diaspora in Uzbekistan was somewhere between 5,000 and 6,000.
 Historian Olga Kucherenko postulates that the number if Crimean Roma being so much higher than the official figure of 1,109 who were reported as having been deported in 1944 may be the result of some Roma from other Romani communities assimilating into the Crimean Roma while they lived in Uzbekistan.